 How can residents provide input?

-These opportunities will be advertised via the Town website, social media channels, utility newsletters and local media.
+These opportunities have been advertised via the Town website, social media channels, utility newsletters and local media.

 Public concerns and questions raised in these meetings will be addressed in the final report.